 The University of Alabama takes allegations of Prohibited Conduct seriously and is committed to taking immediate action to combat Prohibited Conduct, prevent its recurrence, and remedy its effects.
 The University will address all allegations of Prohibited Conduct, of which it has actual knowledge, with a prompt, thorough, and impartial inquiry to determine what is more likely than not to have occurred and to take appropriate steps to resolve the situation and determine an equitable resolution.
 Conversations with the Title IX Office are kept as private as possible and may only be shared on a need to know basis as permitted by FERPA, or as required by law or to carry out the purposes of Title IX regulations or a Sexual Misconduct investigation, including the conduct of any active review, investigation, hearing or judicial proceeding, review/appeal, or resolution of matters within the scope of Title IX or the Policy.
 Notwithstanding federal privacy rules regarding students (FERPA), the University is required to disclose in writing to the alleged victim of a crime of violence or a non-forcible sex offense, the final results of any disciplinary proceeding conducted by the University against a student Respondent who is the alleged perpetrator of such crime or offense.
 If the alleged Complainant is deceased as a result of such crime or offense, the next of kin of such Complainant will be notified.
-The final results of the disciplinary proceeding involving a student include the violation committed (UA rules, policy, or code sections violated and any essential findings supporting the conclusion), any sanctions assigned to the Respondent by the University, and whether remedies will be provided by the University to the Complainant.
+The final results of the disciplinary proceeding involving a student including the decision on the the violation committed (UA rules, policy, or code sections violated and any essential findings supporting the conclusion), any sanctions assigned to the Respondent by the University, and whether remedies will be provided by the University to the Complainant.
+The Respondent or next of kin will automatically receive in writing, the resulting outcome and information from either the Office of Student Conduct, or Title IX Office.
+If they at any point wish to have that information provided to them again, they may do so by requesting it in writing to the Title IX Office or Office of Student Conduct.